ShadowShahriar/rpi-playground/02-power-led-btn/Readme.md

 # rpi-playground / power-led-btn

 Although Raspberry Pi 5 has a built-in power button and LED, their placement makes them harder to access if I integrate my Pi into a larger project.
 Plus, there are no GPIO pins available to access the power button or the LED directly.
+So, I made my own power button with two LED indicators.

 > [!IMPORTANT]
 > Tested on Python **v3.11.2**.